Siziksu/arduino-armc2560/README.md

 It has 28 buttons dedicated to MIDI.
 This buttons can send *CC data* or *MIDI notes* depending on the current mode of the device.

 - In **CC MODE** the buttons send MIDI control changes from CC0 to CC27.
-- In **NOTE MODE** the buttons send MIDI notes from MIDI note 36 to MIDI note 63 (4 octaves).
+- In **NOTE MODE** the buttons send MIDI notes from MIDI note 48 to MIDI note 75 (from C2 to Eb4).
 This can be transposed up or down in 12 semitones steps (octaves).

 ![Screenshot](Art/miminu_controller_keyboard.png)